 Significant matters are lied about obsessively, usually by omission.
 This trancelike state becomes hypnotic and self-reinforcing.
 Producers and spectators alike refuse to sort obvious lies from the truth.
 Disinfo elites are just as vulnerable to their own disinformation as their host proletariat.
 Destructive activities increase while real wealth evaporates.

 The populace ignores its greatest strengths and perils in favor of successive elaborations of trivia.
 It is easily convinced of its imaginary wealth when it is on the verge of bankruptcy and vice versa.
 Public policies become arbitrary and dithering, without ethical or ideological basis.
 The regime improvises as it goes along and its outcomes suffer accordingly.

 Disinfo elites turn into bloated Mandarinates.
-As a result of active promotion of certified mediocrities and authoritative conmen, gifted Learners are relegated to info proletarian status and sub-creative frustration.
-These habits of deliberate misunderstanding, consensus oversimplification and social mediocrity are only reversed in times of war when many frustrated talents get recruited into revitalized weapon cadres.
+Following the active promotion of certified mediocrities and authoritative conmen, gifted Learners are relegated to info proletarian status and sub-creative frustration.
+These habits of deliberate misunderstanding, consensus oversimplification and social mediocrity are only reversed in times of war when many frustrated talents are recruited into revitalized weapon cadres.

-I recall a photograph of American shipyard workers leaving work at end of shift back during World War II (sic).
+I recall a photograph of American shipyard workers going home at the end of shift back during World War II (sic).
 An enormous sign was posted over the entrance: “Tell us your good ideas!”
-No such sign would have graced a similar factory gate at the same time in history, had it been between two wars.
+No such sign would have graced a similar factory gate at the same time in history, had it been between wars.